rtmigo/prefnotifiers_flutter/README.md

 There are two lines of problem:

-- this code is asynchronous.
+- This code is asynchronous.
 We cannot use such code directly when building a widget

-- `paramValue` does not reflect parameter changes
+- The `paramValue` does not reflect parameter changes

 Instead, we suggest using the new `PrefItem` class for accessing the parameter: